iamkirankumaryadav/NumPy/README.md

 - The datasets which are accepted by models for `fit` ( training | learning ) are also in the form of array.
 - NumPy has a very rich set of [number generator](https://github.com/KIRANKUMAR7296/NumPy/blob/main/Number%20Generators.ipynb), [attributes](https://github.com/KIRANKUMAR7296/NumPy/blob/main/Attribute.md) and [methods](https://github.com/KIRANKUMAR7296/NumPy/blob/main/Method.md)

+## Array
+- Fixed size containers of items that are more efficient than Python `Lists` or `Tuples` for data processing.
+- They only store single `data type` (Mixed data type is stored as string)
+- They can be `1D` or multidimensional.
+- Array elements can be modified, but array `size` cannot change.

 ```python
 import numpy as np